apache/trafficserver/doc/appendices/command-line/traffic_ctl.en.rst

 traffic_ctl storage
 -------------------
 .. program:: traffic_ctl storage
-.. option:: offline DEVICE [DEVICE ...]
+.. option:: offline PATH [PATH ...]

    Mark a cache storage device as offline.
-The storage is identified by a *path* which must match exactly a path specified in :file:`storage.config`.
+The storage is identified by :arg:`PATH` which must match exactly a path specified in :file:`storage.config`.
 This removes the storage from the cache and redirects requests that would have used this storage to other storage.
 This has exactly the same effect as a disk failure for